By Matt Murbach

 For example,

-3. Push b (this is the shortcut to create a new cell below your current location)
+(this is the shortcut to create a new cell below your current location) - Push

-4. Push m (to switch this cell type to Markdown)
+(to switch this cell type to Markdown) - Push

 Useful command mode shortcuts